Mohd-Hamza-123/Thoughtify/README.md

 # Thoughtify - Q&A Web App

 Thoughtify is a modern Question and Answer web application built using Vite.js and React.js.
-It provides a platform for users to post questions, share knowledge, interact with others, and more.
+It provides a platform for users to post questions, share knowledge, and more.
 Below are the key features of Thoughtify:

 ## Features